SteeltoeOSS/Documentation/docs/messaging/rabbitmq-reference.md

 The `FanoutExchange` publishes to all queues that are bound to it without taking any routing key into consideration.
 For much more information about these and the other Exchange types, see [further-reading](docs/messaging/further-reading).

->NOTE: The AMQP specification also requires that any broker provide a "default" direct exchange that has no name.
+>The AMQP specification also requires that any broker provide a "default" direct exchange that has no name.
 All queues that are declared are bound to that default `IExchange` with their names as routing keys.
 You can learn more about the default Exchange's usage within Steeltoe RabbitMQ in [RabbitTemplate](docs/messaging/rabbitmq-reference.md#rabbittemplate).